Balanced Budget Amendments, Good and Bad

 I have also added a provision that in the absence of any action by Congress to either raise or lower the debt ceiling, it will grow by 1/4% per month (slightly over 3% per year with compounding), in order to keep up with real economic growth.

 Also added is an implementation clause, patterned after the wording of the 2017-18 SJR7, introduced by Sens.
 Mike Lee and Chuck Grassley, and similar in its provisions to Sen. John Cornyn’s 2013 SJR7, discussed above.

 My “Improved Balanced Budget Amendment”

-For easy reference here is the “Improved Balanced Budget Amendment” from my 2012 Independent Review article.
-I have added the two modifications proposed above in bold face.
+For easy reference, the “Improved Balanced Budget Amendment” from my 2012 Independent Review article is presented below.
+I have added in bold face the five modifications proposed above.

 SECTION 1.
 The outstanding debt of the United States shall not be increased above its level on the date of ratification of this amendment, unless

 three-fifths two-thirds of the whole number of each House shall provide by law for such an increase by a rollcall vote.

 SECTION 2.
 Should the President determine that expenditures appropriated by law will necessitate borrowing in excess of the limit provided in Section 1 during any fiscal year, he or she shall impound any expenditures as necessary and expedient to remain within said limit.
 The compensation of members of Congress or of Judges of the supreme and inferior courts may not be reduced under this provision.